Rocco Pugliese was a young

 Rome, between "l'Unità" and the reactionary

-of Antonino and Giuseppe Bongiorno reporting many facts that confirmed
+Antonino and Giuseppe Bongiorno which reported many facts that

-the interventions in his favour made by big shots of the regimen.
+confirmed the interventions in its favor by big shots of the regime.

 The murder